obsidian-tasks-group/obsidian-tasks/README.md

 Track tasks across your entire vault.
 Query them and mark them as done wherever you want.
 Supports due dates, recurring tasks (repetition), done dates, sub-set of checklist items, and filtering.

-*You can toggle the task status in any view or query and it will update the source file.*
+_You can toggle the task status in any view or query and it will update the source file._

-⚠️ **Tasks does not yet support Obsidian's "Live Preview" fully.**

 ---